We face choices every day. As we make these choices, how do we see life from God’s perspective and live in a way that pleases him?

 How do we let the Holy Spirit fill and control us?

 Confess all known sin “If I had cherished sin in my heart, the Lord would not have listened” (Psalm 66:18)

 Yield every area of your life to Christ “Therefore do not let sin reign in your mortal body so that you obey its evil desires.
 Do not offer any part of yourself to sin as an instrument of wickedness, but rather offer yourselves to God as those who have been brought from death to life; and offer every part of yourself to him as an instrument of righteousness” (Romans 6:12-13).

 Trust the Holy Spirit to fill you This is possible only by faith — trusting God to shape your life as you yield control tohHim.
 All you have to do is ask.
 God has promised to answer your requests which are in accordance with what he wants for you.
 “This is the confidence we have in approaching God: that if we ask anything according to his will, he hears us.
 And if we know that he hears us — whatever we ask — we know that we have what we asked of him” (1 John 5:14-15).

 Since it is God’s will to fill you with his Spirit, you can trust him to do so when you ask.
 Here is a suggested prayer:

 “Dear Father, I know I have been directing my own life and, as a result, I have sinned against you.
 I thank you for forgiving my sins through Christ’s death on the cross.
 I now invite Christ to take his place on the throne of my life.
 Fill me with your Holy Spirit.
 As an expression of faith, I now thank you for taking control of my life and for filling me with the Holy Spirit.”

 Does this prayer express the desire of your heart?
 If so, pray it right now and be filled with the Holy Spirit.

-The Holy Spirit is the power source for living out the Christian life.
-You need to continually confess your sins and trust God to control your life, asking Him to fill you with the Holy Spirit.
+The Holy Spirit makes it possible for us to live life in obedience to God.
+You need to continually confess your sins and trust God to control your life, asking him to fill you with the Holy Spirit.